How to Raise Prices Without Losing Clients: The Protocol That Adds $10K–$30K Monthly

 The 12–18 month delay on that 20–60% increase doesn’t announce itself — it just quietly costs you $18K–$36K every month.
 Upgrade to premium before it compounds.

-The Price Increase Protocol is your systematic approach to raising rates without destroying your client base.
-It replaces the “hope they don’t leave” fear with a tested execution framework that typically retains 70-90% of clients through increases of 20-60%.
+The Price Increase Protocol is a systematic way to raise your rates without damaging your client base.
+It shifts you out of “hope they don’t leave” mode and into a tested execution framework that usually keeps 70–90% of clients while you implement 20–60% increases.

-The Price Increase Protocol fixes this through a structured 14-day execution system covering price analysis, strategy design, client communication, and transition management.
-Founders who’ve run this protocol report average retention of 70-90% through 20-60% increases, with churned clients typically replaced within 3-4 weeks at new rates.
+The Price Increase Protocol solves this with a structured 14-day execution system that covers price analysis, strategy design, client communication, and transition management.
+Founders who use this protocol typically retain 70–90% of clients through 20–60% increases and replace churned clients within 3–4 weeks at the new, higher rates.

 What you’ll build:

-The outcome: You’ll know exactly how underpriced you are, what increase percentage to target, and how to communicate it so that most clients accept.
-Your pricing shifts from “whatever I charged 18 months ago” to systematic market alignment that captures the value you actually deliver.
+The outcome is that you’ll know exactly how underpriced you are, what percentage increase to aim for, and how to communicate that change so most clients accept it.
+Your pricing moves from “whatever I charged 18 months ago” to a structured, market-aligned approach that actually captures the value you deliver.

-The Price Increase Protocol provides the theory and the 4-week execution framework.
-This guide provides the exact 14-day system to set up and execute that protocol.
+The Price Increase Protocol gives you the theory and the 4-week execution framework, and this guide gives you the specific 14-day system you’ll use to set up and run that protocol.

-The longer you wait between price increases, the larger the gap between your rates and market rates becomes.
-Founders who build this into annual operations capture market value continuously rather than leaving $200K-$400K on the table while waiting for “the right time.”
+The longer you wait between price increases, the more your rates fall behind the market.
+Founders who treat this as an annual operational routine capture market value continuously instead of leaving $200K–$400K on the table while they wait for “the right time.”

-If prospects accept your pricing immediately with no negotiation, no pushback, and no pause to consider—you’re underpriced.
-Buyers willing to pay $12K are getting a deal at $8K.
-That “yes immediately” signal means you’re leaving money on the table with every close.
+If prospects accept your pricing immediately with no negotiation, no pushback, and no pause to think, you’re underpriced.
+Buyers who are ready to pay $12K see $8K as a bargain, and that instant “yes” signal means you’re leaving money on the table with every close.

 Warning signs you need this now: